arow-oss/arow.info-blog/preprocessed-site/posts/2015-12-17-purescript-intro.markdown

 builds... maybe try a small shell script?"

-[^2]: Pulp was originally written in JavaScript, which may be why it does not have the features one would expect from `stack` or `cabal`.
+[^2]: Pulp was originally written in JavaScript, which may be why it does not have the features one would expect from something like `stack`.
 However, it is [currently](https://github.com/bodil/pulp/issues/119) being rewritten in PureScript, so maybe there is hope that it will be more flexible in the future.